wanamelon/prototype_monorepo/roller/dev_notes.md

 maybe my size buff is not counting hitbox? ahh yes perhaps...
 And the size buff should be limited at a bit under 64 haha

+also, bounce off everything is maybe just a little crazy. we can tune that down so it's only bounce off like 3 random ones.

 # Crop idea (bankrolled bazillionaire)

 [ ] Ball: damage numbers